 And the multi-snip tool?
 Um, where has this been all my gardening life?
 Guys, I am not just saying this – I have always promised I will only share what I love with you and this is one of them!
 When we’re in the garden we often have to cut plants, saw through twine, and cut plastic all in one session, right?
 With this tool, you don’t need to switch between pruners, scissors, and knives – it does it all.
 Seriously!

 I put it to the test with hay bale twine, black plastic, and cutting back dead currant tips and it worked beautifully, plus it was easy to keep it in it’s sheath on my pocket.
-It is really my new go-to tool (and yes, these will be included in the giveaway – I
+It is really my new go-to tool.

 2. Remove dead, diseased, or damaged stems.
 This is needed not only for looks, but also to detract insects and prevent diseases.
 I’ve found this really can be done at just about any time of the year on any plant to keep them looking good.